grey-software/org/faq/README.md

 ## What is Grey Software’s vision?

-Grey Software envisions an open source future where software maintainers mentor students and build free software together.
+Grey Software envisions an open source future where mentors and students build free software together.

-## What programs are being offered by Grey Software?

 ## How are Grey Software’s products connected to its students?